-PPO plans typically offer more flexibility than HMO Plans in terms of which medical providers you can use, such as doctors, hospitals, and labs.
-However, if you decide not to use their contracted providers, you will likely pay a higher amount, unless it is an emergency.
+PPO plans typically offer more flexibility than HMO Plans in terms of which medical provider you can use, such as doctors, hospitals, and labs.
+However, if you decide not to use their contracted providers, you will likely pay a higher amount when using those medical providers, unless it is an emergency.
 Unlike an HMO Plan, PPO Plans typically do not require you to select a Primary Care Physician or obtain a referral before seeking services from a specialist.